TilmanGriesel/graphite/extras/theme-patcher/README.md

 ## **Expert usage**

-This is merely your launchpad, showing you the inner workings of the demo gif.
-Dive in, study the RGB and size tokens, and tweak them to your heart's content.
-From here on out, though, it's uncharted territory.
+You will probably be fine with the basic installation mentioned earlier and don't need to read any further.
+However, what follows is just a starting point for exploration, see it as your launchpad into the inner workings of the patcher and its possibilities.
+The documentation is not complete, but it gives you the tools to dive in, study the RGB and size tokens, and tweak them to your heart's content.
+From here on out, it's uncharted territory.

 <p align="center"><img src="https://raw.githubusercontent.com/TilmanGriesel/graphite/HEAD/docs/screenshots/graphite_theme_patcher_demo_advanced.gif"/></p>

-### **Expert 1: Add am custom advanced shell command**
+### **Expert 1: Add custom advanced shell command**

 1. Open your Home Assistant `configuration.yaml` file.
 1. Add the following `shell_command` entry: